zsmith099/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

   * Select `Add Integration`
     * Select `Amazon ECR` from the list and complete the fields, as follows:
       * Integration Name: name your integration `shippable-ecr`
-      * Login to your AWS Management Console and navigate to the <a href="https://console.aws.amazon.com/iam/home#users" style="color: orange">shippableDemoUser</a> IAM user, select `Security credentials`, and then select `Create Access Key`
+      * For this challenge, you'll use a pre-configured user with keys AKIAJN2MBNFZ5QO5K6BQ and TtS/ic0hQYQubWasp3Qht0xbiIoLvjqYH/9YZo0J
       * Copy/paste the Aws_access_key_id and Aws_secret_access_key into the
-      Shippable fields (also, keep these values for use in step 5)
+      Shippable fields
       * Select `Save`
   * Now, assign your Account Integration for use by your Subscription
     * Select your Subscription from the dropdown menu in upper left (three